griffithlab/GenVisR/README.md

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17-1.png)

-By default a rainbow color scheme from red to violet is used.
-An alternate vector of colors can be supplied.
+By default the viridis color scheme is used.
+An alternate vector of colors can be supplied to the param `colour`.

 ```r
 covBars(x, colour=c("blue","grey","red"))